ChandradeepC/FrogAI/README.md

 # FrogAI: Monitor Recommender

-trained on data from r/monitors and MonitorEnthusaists discord server
+Trained on data from r/monitors and MonitorEnthusiasts discord server